Get started guide for Azure developers

 Enhance your applications with Azure services

-In addition to application hosting, Azure provides service offerings that can enhance the functionality, development, and maintenance of your applications, both in the cloud and on-premises.
+Along with application hosting, Azure provides service offerings that can enhance the functionality.
+Azure can also improve the development and maintenance of your applications, both in the cloud and on-premises.

 Hosted storage and data access

-Most applications must store data, so regardless of how you decide to host your application in Azure, consider one or more of the following storage and data services.
+Most applications must store data, so however you decide to host your application in Azure, consider one or more of the following storage and data services.

 Azure SQL Database: An Azure-based version of the Microsoft SQL Server engine for storing relational tabular data in the cloud.
 SQL Database provides predictable performance, scalability with no downtime, business continuity, and data protection.